 The Header and Footer sections declare the video and audio formats/settings of the essence elements contained in the Body.
 This includes video resolution, frame rate, bit rate, video and audio codecs used in each media stream, etc. The Header and Footer sections also contain details about how media tracks are organized within the Body section.

 Typical Incidents When MXF Files Get Corrupted

 Most of the enquiries to repair corrupt MXF files can be divided into two groups:

 Group 1.
 Damaged Header or Footer Data

-If you've found one of the recorded clips unplayable, while the rest of the MXF files work fine, this may be due to the damaged metadata within the Header and Footer sections.
+If you've found one or several of the recorded MXF files unplayable, this may be due to the damaged metadata within the Header and Footer sections.
 This usually happens when the recording was interrupted by an accident and the camera failed to save the metadata in the final file.
 For example, you could have powered off your camera before hitting the STOP button.